markprzepiora/rmmv-mrp-core/docs/GameObserver.md

 - `battle.start`, `battle.end`
 - `game.start` is triggered when the game first launches to the title screen.
 - `map.setup` is triggered when a map loads or changes.
+- `player.move` is triggered whenever the player moves on the map.

 Each event has a `.before` and `.after` variant.
 (The `.after` variant is simply an alias for the bare event name.)
 The `.before` variant fires *before*